ufal/npfl129/slides/README.md

    ```
    git submodule update --init
    ```
-1. Start a simple local webserver which is required for the AJAX requests and SVGZ images to work:
+1. Start a simple local webserver, which is required for the AJAX requests and SVGZ images to work:
    ```
    python3 server.py [port]
    ```